haiderqal/haiderqal/README.md

 ###

-JobsHunter: All software engineer jobs on the internet in last 24 hours delivered to your inbox.
+- JobsHunter: All software engineer jobs on the internet in last 24 hours delivered to your inbox.

 ###

-[Beach Guide App](http://haiderqal.com): Beach safety app designed to give you real time updates to take precaution before you go.
+- [Beach Guide App](http://haiderqal.com): Beach safety app designed to give you real time updates to take precaution before you go.

 ###

-<h2 align="left">I code with</h2>
+<h2 align="left">I use these Technologies</h2>

 ###